Xiao Longhua: Don’t Tire Yourself Out

 LEAP: There are several desks here, what do you usually do in the studio?

 Xiao Longhua: I often work on several projects together, shuttling between different desks.
-The big desk in the front door can be used to lay out large items, so you can spread out books, use the computer, chat with friends, and do paper-cutting.
-The desk under the pitched roof was recently used to design the Shanghai part of the Nursery Rhyme Program initiated by singer Xiao He, and I do a lot of paper cutting and carving here, so it doesn’t matter if it’s a little messy.
+The big desk by the front door can be used to lay out large items, so you can spread out books, use the computer, chat with friends, and do paper-cutting.
+The desk under the pitched roof was recently used to design the Shanghai part of the Nursery Rhyme Program initiated by the singer Xiao He, and I do a lot of paper cutting and carving here, so it doesn’t matter if it’s a little messy.
 There’s also a smaller woodworking desk by the window.

 LEAP: The studio doesn’t feel like one has to be serious here, it feels like it’s “so much fun” in the first place.
 Some of the collected toys and instruments are newly made, some are the works of artists, and some are abandoned things that you have picked up.
 But when they are put together in the studio, one can feel the commonality you see in them.
 They are like some wild, non-conformist, strange life forms.